 HED has only had small pockets of institutional leadership on digital curriculum strategy, since most decisions are made at an individual faculty level in HED.
 But strong leadership is occurring via organizations like the University of Phoenix and the Unizin Consortium.
 The strongest trend we are seeing in HED is the rising of the academic technology support groups to help faculty integrate, and in some cases develop, a variety of innovative learning tools (using LTI® of course!) to fit their needs.
 I expect that we will see and hear about lot’s of exciting developments from both traditional and up and coming publishers working on HED digital curriculum as we do each year.

 Enabling Data 2.0

-  However, IMS is also tackling the issue of meeting the today’s dirty data world half way.
-IMS recently launched Caliper RAM (real-time analytics messaging) led by a marquee group of universities who have their own ideas on how to apply Caliper to rapidly evolve existing systems, such as learning platforms and data warehouses, to something much more useful to institutions than what they can do today.
-In the next year we will see the beginnings of profound changes in the data architectures of leading IMS institutions and edtech suppliers.
+However, 1EdTech is also tackling the issue of meeting the today’s dirty data world half way.
+1EdTech recently launched Caliper RAM (real-time analytics messaging) led by a marquee group of universities who have their own ideas on how to apply Caliper to rapidly evolve existing systems, such as learning platforms and data warehouses, to something much more useful to institutions than what they can do today.
+In the next year we will see the beginnings of profound changes in the data architectures of leading 1EdTech institutions and edtech suppliers.